beastrc/learn-web3_dapp/markdown/tezos/CHAIN_CONNECTION.md

 **What happened in the code above?**

-- `getTezosUrl` is a helper function used to generate a valid endpoint URL.
+- `getNodeUrl` is a helper function used to generate a valid endpoint URL.
 - The `TezosToolkit` instance manages the connection.
 - Unlike other blockchains, Tezos does not expose a software version for nodes.
 We will instead retrieve the Chain ID with `getChainId`.